kornia/kornia/docs/source/geometry.camera.pinhole.rst

     0 & 0 & 0 & 1
     \end{bmatrix}

-And the *extrensics parameters matrix* has the following format:
+And each *extrensics parameters matrix* has the following format:

 .. math::
     \begin{bmatrix}